 A conflict of interest refers, but is not limited to a situation in which a Member’s staff has private interests that could compete with or that may be perceived to complete with their duties and responsibilities as a Member’s staff.

 A conflict of interest can be a situation where the Member’s staff use their position for private gain or expectation of private gain, non-monetary or otherwise.
-A conflict may also occur when the private interest benefits the staff’s family, friends or organizations in which the staff or his or her family or friends have a financial interest.
+A conflict may also occur when the private interest benefits the staff’s family, friends or organizations in which the staff or their family or friends have a financial interest.

-Members’ staff must not accept, arrange to accept or request to be given a reward, gift, advantage or benefit of any kind from any person or entity that influences or could be perceived to influence the performance of his or her duties.
+Members’ staff must not accept, arrange to accept or request to be given a reward, gift, advantage or benefit of any kind from any person or entity that influences or could be perceived to influence the performance of their

 A Member may decide that no gifts may be accepted under any circumstances.